Johnson–Nyquist noise: Noise of ideal resistors for moderate frequencies

 where $k_{\rm B}$ is the Boltzmann constant.
-While this equation applies to ideal resistors (i.e. pure resistances without any frequency-dependence) at non-extreme frequency and temperatures, a more accurate general form accounts for complex impedances and quantum effects.
+While this equation applies to ideal resistors (i.e. pure resistances without any frequency-dependence) at non-extreme frequency and temperatures, a more accurate Johnson–Nyquist noise accounts for complex impedances and quantum effects.
 Conventional electronics generally operate over a more limited bandwidth, so Johnson's equation is often satisfactory.

 Power spectral density

 The mean square voltage per hertz of bandwidth is $4 k_\text{B} T R$ and may be called the power spectral density (Figure 2).
 (Note: This article is using "one-sided" (positive-only frequency) not "two-sided" frequency.)
-Its square root at room temperature (around 300 K) approximates to 0.13 $\sqrt{R}$, which as the unit nanovolts/√hertz.
+Its square root at room temperature (around 300 K) approximates to 0.13 $\sqrt{R}$, which has the unit nanovolts/√hertz.
 A 10 kΩ resistor, for example, would have approximately 13 nV/√Hz at room temperature.

 RMS noise voltage

 Figure 4.
 These circuits are equivalent:(A) A resistor at nonzero temperature with internal thermal noise;(B) Its Thévenin equivalent circuit: a noiseless resistor in series with a noise voltage source;(C) Its Norton equivalent circuit: a noiseless resistance in parallel with a noise current source.

 The square root of the mean square voltage yields the root mean square (RMS) voltage observed over the bandwidth $\Delta f$: